resumejob/blog/content/posts/Proportional Pricing Model.md

 ### New problems
-1. In the Proportional Pricing Model, We don't know how to set the number of percentages, 30% or 50%.
+1. In the Proportional Pricing Model, We don't know how to set the number of percentages, 30% or 50%?
 Should we use the A/B test or there are other better ways for testing.
-2. It is harder to get the money back, Overseas Rabbit may take several months to get the money.
-Youtube may fail to charge some of the customers every month.
+2. It is harder to get the money back, Overseas Rabbit may take several months to get the money from customer.
+Youtube may fail to charge some of the customers after every month.

 ### Summary
 From my point of view, there are two conditions to build the best pricing model